-A brake stops the cutter blades (and blower on GHS equipped models) from freewheeling within five (5) seconds after disengaging the clutch.
+A brake stops the cutter blades (and GHS blower) from freewheeling within five (5) seconds after disengaging the clutch.
 If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be repaired or replaced before further operation of the mower.
 Contact your Walker dealer for service.